 7. Now it’s time to connect the phone with computer

-While the phone is in download mode, connect it with computer via USB cable and leave the phone in peace.
+While the phone is in download mode, connect it with computer via USB cable.
 The ID:COM tab will turn blue when Odin recognizes the phone.
 Do not change the default settings (under Options tab) in Odin unless you are an advanced user and know what these options mean.
 Now all you have to do is just click the “Start” button at Odin and it will take care of the rest.
 Just sit back and relax – the flashing process will take time (usually 10-20 minutes).
 If everything goes well, a “Pass” message (as shown in the screenshot below) will appear in Odin and the phone will restart.
 Now you can disconnect it from PC.

 There you have it!
 Your Samsung Galaxy S7 Edge as good as new, as if just pulled out of the retail box.